 Since the year or two before my first book came out, I’ve had the pleasure of meeting and getting to know dozens of writers.
-The path each has followed to become a published author is a fascinating topic.
+The path each has followed to become a published author is fascinating.
 Though similarities abound, every story is different.

 My love for writing started as soon as I could hold a pen.
 Long before I knew my alphabet or numbers, I filled page after page with tiny circles.
-Those early scribbles were more likely to have been chatty letters to my Aunt Toodles or early journal entries than made-up stories or notes for a future memoir.
+Those early scribbles were more likely to have been chatty letters to my Aunt Toodles or early journal entries than made-up stories or notes for a memoir.

-I’m retired now, but my day job in academia involves a lot of writing, ranging from bits for newsletters and county newspapers to consumer fact sheets, grant proposals, and journal articles.
+I’m retired now, but my day job in academia involved a lot of writing, ranging from bits for newsletters and county newspapers to consumer fact sheets, grant proposals, and journal articles.
 I learned a lot from peer reviewers and editors who often pointed out grammatical issues.
 Writing in academia taught me to be precise and concise.

 In 2008 I stumbled across blogspot and, twenty minutes later, had written my first post as The Crotchety Old Man.
 Blogging was fun.
-Over the next year or two, I learned what I liked (and didn’t like) to write about and what readers seemed to enjoy.
-Following a series of posts about my wild and reckless salad days, fans encouraged me to write a book.
+Over the next year or two, I learned what I did and didn’t like to write about and what readers seemed to enjoy.
+After a series of posts about my wild and reckless salad days, fans encouraged me to write a book.
 Glass Houses, my never-to-be-published all-tell tell-all memoir, was the result.

 Writing the memoir was the easy part.
 I had no idea what to do with the manuscript and joined the Athens Writers Workshop for guidance.
 They very kindly pointed out a plethora of technical problems.
 The meetings were interesting, so I kept going.
 Eventually, the other writers encouraged me to try my hand at fiction.
 Until Thanksgiving is the result.